Disclosure: This page contains affiliate links. If you purchase through our links, we may earn a commission at no extra cost to you. Learn more.

 Minka-Aire F844-WH Concept II ceiling fan in white

-The Minka-Aire Concept II F844-WH is the most expensive fan in this roundup, and it earns the price by including everything in one box: light kit, 3-speed wall control, moisture-resistant ABS blades, and a clean modern white finish that reads as a design choice.
-It's the right pick for renovated living rooms, master bedrooms, and contemporary spaces where the fan should look like it belongs.
+The most expensive fan in this roundup, and it earns the price by including everything: light kit, 3-speed wall control, moisture-resistant ABS blades, and a clean modern white finish that reads as a design choice.
+The right pick for renovated living rooms and contemporary spaces.

 The trade-off: it's the loudest on maximum speed, and the ABS blades have a slightly plastic look on close inspection.
 But at normal room height, no one notices.